 - Understand the different the types of editors.
 I had to learn this the hard way.
 For The Trinity, there was a developmental edit, a line edit, and another line edit by the same person.
 Then two proofreads.
 But for When We Swing, I did things different:

-- A developmental editor read my manuscript and pointed out inconsistencies in character development, story arc, and things that didn’t seem to fit in or make sense with the plot.
+- A developmental editor read my manuscript and pointed out inconsistencies in character development, story arc, and things that didn’t seem to make sense with the plot.

 Example: “Maybe you should drop more clues about the ending by diving more into this character’s intentions.
 Show it by using their personality.
 It’ll add more suspense.”